 Residence & Relocation to EU-Malta

-Today, more than ever, one is able to operate globally, whilst enjoying a Mediterranean quality of life based on wonderful climate, personal & family safety., and global connectivity.
-For an increasing number of people, relocation is less about Mediterranean lifestyle, and more about a safe secure environment for them and their family to live and work without political, religious or racial discrimination, that is unfortunately increasing in an increasingly volatile world.
-People are moving to Malta, to de-stress, whilst remaining connected to major cities from a flights perspective as well as today’s new normal of remote-working focused on quality of output rather than location.
-Its welcoming mix of Anglo-Saxon and European culture, and English-speaking population add to the value of Malta as a safe and versatile home in which to raise a family: having the benefit of one of the best medical services in the world, and well-established schools catering to the local and international preferences of parents, and many attractions for them and guests to enjoy.
+Today, more than ever, one is able to operate globally, and can do so in Malta enjoying a Mediterranean quality of life.
+Most important of all: re-location today, is less about weather and lifestyle, and more about a safe secure environment for a person and their family to live work, study without political, religious or racial discrimination in an increasingly volatile world.
+People are moving to Malta, to de-stress, whilst remaining a short flight away from all major European cities as today’s new normal of remote-working enables many of us to focus on quality of output rather than office.
+Malta’s welcoming mix of Anglo-Saxon and European culture, and English-speaking population add to the value of Malta as a safe and versatile home in which to raise a family: having the benefit of one of the best medical services in the world, and well-established schools catering to the local and international preferences of parents, and many attractions for them and guests to enjoy.

 - have the right to settle, stay and reside permanently in Malta;